virtual-labs/exp-bipolar-junction-transistors-iiith/experiment/procedure.md

-## Procedure

 ⭐ When you enter the simulation section, a guided tour will appear.
-It is strongly recommended that you take the tour, as it provides step-by-step instructions to help you understand the experiment thoroughly.
+It is strongly recommended that you take the tour for the first time, as it provides step-by-step instructions to help you understand the experiment thoroughly.
 The tour also introduces you to the various controls, features, and interface elements, making it easier for you to navigate and explore the experiment effectively.

-### Task-1: BJT Device Structure and Operating Region Identification
+## Task-1: BJT Device Structure and Operating Region Identification

 In the first task, the user is presented with the BJT device structure visualization showing the three regions: emitter, base, and collector.
 The simulation displays:
 - Device cross-section with clearly marked N-P-N or P-N-P junction structure